 (click here to view GSA Bylaw and Policy)

 GSA Council typically meets once a month throughout the year in 2-100 University Hall (Van Vliet Complex).

 The Agenda is prepared each month in accord with GSA Bylaw and Policy, Section C: GSA Council.

-GSA Bylaw and Policy, Section C: GSA Council, GSA Policy, GSA Council, Section C.POL.4.3.a state that "Members of GSA Council who wish to place an item on the Agenda should contact the Speaker."
+GSA Bylaw and Policy, Section C: GSA Council, GSA Policy, GSA Council, Section C.POL.4.3.a states that "members of GSA Council who wish to place an item on the Agenda should contact the Speaker."

 Visit the GSA Archive for previous GSA Council meeting materials.